France-ioi/bebras-modules/pemFioi/quickAlgo/createLib.md

 * `label` is for the block. `%1`, `%2`, etc. are required placeholders for the parameters.
 * `code` is the function name in Python.

-Now, you should have a fully functional block.

-Summary of the steps:
-1. Initialize the necessary data in the `context.myLib` variable.
-2. Create the function as a member of `context.myLib`.
-3. List the block in `context.customBlocks` inside `namespace.category`.
-4. Add it in `task.js` in `subTask.gridInfos.includeBlocks.generatedBlocks` inside `namespace`.
-5. Optionally specify a color for the category in `context.provideBlocklyColours`.
+Additionnally, you may specify a color for the category (for `testPair` it’s `testing`) in the `context.provideBlocklyColours` function.

-6. Put localized strings in `localLanguageStrings`.
+Now, your block should be fully functional and usable in your sample task.

 ## Manage the display